huggingface/blog/using-ml-for-disasters.md

 ![afetharita](assets/using-ml-for-disasters/afetharita.png)

-We’ve realized that if it wasn’t for Hugging Face Hub and the ecosystem, we wouldn’t be able to collaborate, prototype and deploy this fast.
+We’ve realized that if it wasn’t for Hugging Face Hub and the ecosystem, we wouldn’t be able to collaborate, prototype, and deploy this fast.
 Below is our MLOps pipeline for address recognition and intent classification models.

 ![mlops](assets/using-ml-for-disasters/pipeline.png)